 You are here: Home What We Do Working With Washington American Clean Energy and Security Act

-Climate and Clean Energy Legislation - 2009
+Climate and Clean Energy Legislation

 On June 26, 2009, the U.S. House of Representatives passed the American Clean Energy and Security Act (ACES).
 This is a historic, decisive attempt to move the U.S. to a clean energy economy, to both protect the environment and revitalize our economy.
 Green For All supports this bill, despite its flaws, for many reasons.
 Two of these reasons stand out.
 First, we need to take immediate action to repair our deteriorating atmosphere, even if that action is not as ambitious as it should be.
 And second, this bill takes a first step not just towards a green economy, but also towards a fair economy.

-Watch what's at stake with clean-energy legislation and learn how you can take action.
+Watch what's at stake with clean-energy legislation.

 ARCHIVE OF NEWS AND INFORMATION ON CLIMATE-ENERGY LEGISLATION IN CONGRESS